Barcan+Kirby Complaints Policy

 Our complaints procedure – what happens next?

 Our aim is to resolve your complaint as quickly and as smoothly as possible.
-If you have a complaint and you have been unable to resolve it informally with the person dealing with your matter, please refer your complaint to their Head of Department whose name should have been given to you in the Client Care Letter we sent you when you instructed us.
-If you are unaware of their name, please telephone us to enquire
+If you have a complaint and you have been unable to resolve it informally with the person dealing with your matter, please refer your complaint to the person with overall responsibility for your matter, whose name should have been given to you in the Letter of Engagement we sent you when you instructed us.
+If you are unaware of their name, please telephone us to enquire.